 In terms of monthly jail booking trends, during 2012, the first full year of the AB 109 Realignment Act, the Sacramento County Jail processed an average of 554 realignment detainee bookings a month.
 Since 2012, consistent with the overall jail booking trend, the monthly average AB 109 bookings have declined.
-In 2019, the jail processed an average of 330 realignment bookings a month.
-Upon review of 2020 data, the impact of the COVID-19 pandemic was a significant reduction.
-In 2020, the jail processed an average of 248 realignment bookings a month.
+In 2019, the jail processed an average of 329 realignment bookings a month.
+In 2020, the jail processed an average of 251 realignment bookings a month, and in 2021, the average realignment bookings further decreased to 240.
+Upon review of 2020 and 2021 data, it is clear that the COVID-19 pandemic led to a significant reduction in bookings.